MickWest/sitrec/README.md

 prod_path: 'c:\\Users\\Fred\\sitrec-deploy'
 ```

+If you are just building/testing locally, these can be the same path.

 ## sitrec/config/config.php

-All the server configuration files have been consolidated into config/config.php.
-It sets up
-- the directory structure for the cache files
-- Credentials for site like mapbox, amazon S3, space-data, etc are now in shared.env
+This sets up credentials for site like mapbox, amazon S3, space-data, etc are now in shared.env
-- Some flags and other setting

 Read the comments in the file.
 There's a config.php.example file to use as a starting point

+File paths are now automatically detected by config_paths.php, which you should not need to edit.
+If you have a configuration that requires you to edit this file, then please let me know (Open an issue on GitHub or email me, mick@mickwest.com)

 ## Install the node modules